What To Know When Booking the Best Private Yacht in the Charleston Harbor

 What is the cancellation policy?

-Guests may cancel up to 14 days before the tour date to receive a 100% refund.
-Cancellations made fewer than 14 days before the tour date will receive less of a refund the closer we get to the date of the charter.
+All cancellations done by charter guests will be handled in the form of a gift card valid for up to one year after the selected charter date.
+Guests may cancel up to seven days before the tour date to receive a 100% refund.
+Cancellations made fewer than seven days before the tour date will receive a 50% refund.
+No refunds will be given if you cancel within 48 hours of your scheduled charter time.
+No shows will be charged full price.
+Cancellations within seven days of departure due to health reasons or national emergencies like COVID-19 will be given a gift card via email for the full chartered amount.
 Operator cancellation (due to severe inclement weather or mechanical issues) will be rebooked/rescheduled at no additional charge.
 If unable to reschedule, a full refund will be offered.
 Read our detailed cancellation policy here, as the Operator - not the guest - will make the judgment on inclement weather cancellations.

 What if the weather is bad or rainy during the day/night of my sail?

 Please assume that your charter will continue as scheduled unless you hear directly from us.
 However, if there is a chance of thunderstorms, lightning, or excessive wind, the captain will proactively reach out to you as far in advance as the forecast allows to discuss options.